RNO-G/stationrc/README.md

 Install the same packages as on the BBB

 The file `stationrc/remote_control/conf/virtual_station.conf` stores configuration parameters for connecting to the BBB and paths to data and tools.
-You need to update it your configuration before running any of the examples.
+By default the repositoy contains `stationrc/remote_control/conf/virtual_station_default.conf` which is used when `virtual_station.conf` does not exist.
+Copy `virtual_station_default.conf` and update it to your configuration before running any of the examples.

 So far, not the full API / Interface have been implemented.
 There is a minimal subset of commands to demonstrate the idea behind `stationrc`.